-Increased human presence, typically for recreation or occasional use.
-Moderate illuminance limits usually 1 appropriate.
-Light barriers or screening may feature.
+Strict illuminance limits 👔 Moderate illuminance limits usually appropriate.
+Light barriers or to be imposed. screening may feature.

 This zone may be subject to sensitive lighting design to achieve targets in adjacent zones Lowest illuminance limits.

 ecological importance of each feature and species, and the lighting objectives for that area will need to be achieved.